This is a test post

-In most cases, under-maintaining assets leads to a “debt” that is impossible to recover from.
-Worse, this reactive maintenance process relies on tenant complaints for fault detection, which means the problem likely has been occurring for days or even weeks.Read More
+Under-maintaining assets leads to a “debt” that is impossible to recover from.
+Worse, this reactive maintenance process relies on tenant complaints for fault detection.Read More

 Get a visual breakdown of how Enertiv's Operations Performance System works at different levels of a building.
 From tracking fan belt failure on the roof, to submetering tenants throughout a building and all the way down to chiller performance in the basement.

 Transparency is an abstract concept, but it is something that building operators need to do their job effectively.
 This visual will help you see what we mean by transparency into your assets.Read More